VasiZebe22/AviationAi/README.md

 - Results analysis with correct/incorrect answers
 - Category-specific question counts and time limits

+### Measurement Tools (New)
+- Line drawing tool for measuring distances on diagrams and charts
+- Angle measurement tool for calculating angles between lines
+- Persistent measurements that remain visible when switching between tools
+- Unit conversion between centimeters and inches
+- Interactive selection of lines by clicking anywhere on them, not just endpoints

 ### Additional Features
 - User authentication and progress tracking
 - Performance analytics